vaddisrinivas/WebSheets/README.md

   - optional More button for each post
   - comment options for each post to
   - thoughts template
+  - "other" items for every post(similar to about)

 - Spreadsheets template -
   - documenting
   - customization